postman-open-technologies/lifecycle/_elements/intelligence.md

 ---
 name: Intelligence
 description:
   - The acquisition of knowledge from across API operations, providing the data that is needed to make decisions regarding the operation and evolution of each API, ensuring that teams are well informed and have what they need to do what matters the most to business.
-body:
-  - 'At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas molestias excepturi sint occaecati cupiditate non provident, similique sunt in culpa qui officia deserunt mollitia animi, id est laborum et dolorum fuga.
-Et harum quidem rerum facilis est et expedita distinctio.
-Nam libero tempore, cum soluta nobis est eligendi optio cumque nihil impedit quo minus id quod maxime placeat facere possimus, omnis voluptas assumenda est, omnis dolor repellendus.
-Temporibus autem quibusdam et aut officiis debitis aut rerum necessitatibus saepe eveniet ut et voluptates repudiandae sint et molestiae non recusandae.
-Itaque earum rerum hic tenetur a sapiente delectus, ut aut reiciendis voluptatibus maiores alias consequatur aut perferendis doloribus asperiores repellat.'
-footer:
-  - ''
 links:
     - title: Link Title
       url: http://example.com